 Robert Hårdh, Executive Director

-John has a Master of Laws degree and has specialized in human rights.
-He has previously worked for Swedish equality bodies: the Ombudsman Against Ethnic Discrimination and the Equality Ombudsman.
-He has also worked for the OSCE (Organization for Security and Co-operation in Europe) Mission to Bosnia and Herzegovina as Director for the Human Rights Department.
+John holds a Master of Laws degree and has specialised in human rights.
+He has previously worked for various Swedish equality bodies: the Ombudsman Against Ethnic Discrimination and the Equality Ombudsman.
+He has also worked for OSCE (Organization for Security and Co-operation in Europe) mission to Bosnia and Herzegovina as Director for the Human Rights Department.
 He joined Civil Rights Defenders as Legal Director in March 2013.

 Anne Nyqvist, Financial Manager

-Anne has a Bachelor’s degree in economics, specialising in business economics and management.
-Previously she worked for the Volunteer Organisations Fund for Human Rights.
+Anne holds a Bachelor’s degree in Economics, specialising in business economics and management.
+Previously she worked for the Volunteer Organisation, Fund for Human Rights.
 Since 2008, Anne is Financial Manager for Civil Rights Defenders.

 Inna Bukshtynovich, Programme Officer

 Inna joined Civil Rights Defenders in 2011 to work on the Stockholm Process – a long-term initiative to strengthen human rights defenders in the North Caucasus.
 Inna studied Economics and IT, and International Development.
-Inna has worked at the National Democratic Institute (NDI) on projects to support and strengthen democratic institutions in Eastern Europe in 2001-2009.
+Inna has worked at the National Democratic Institute (NDI) on projects to support and strengthen democratic institutions in Eastern Europe between 2001 and 2009.

-Miro has a Master of Laws degree from Stockholm University, specialising in international criminal law and public international law.
-He started working for Civil Rights Defenders in 2003 as a programme officer for the Western Balkans.
+Miro holds a Master of Laws degree from Stockholm University, specialising in international criminal law and public international law.
+He started working for Civil Rights Defenders in 2003 as a Programme Officer for the Western Balkans.
 Since 2004, Miro works as Programme Officer for Eastern Europe and Central Asia.

 Mesfin Negash, Programme Officer